Aggregate Investment and Investor Sentiment

 Stanford University - Graduate School of Business

-We examine the empirical associations between aggregate investment, equity market returns, and investor sentiment.
-U.S. aggregate investment peaks during periods of positive investor sentiment (measured multiple ways), yet these higher investment periods are followed by lower equity returns (particularly for “growth” stocks).
-A similar pattern exists in most other developed countries.
-Higher investments also precede greater earnings disappointments, lower short-window earnings announcement returns, and lower macroeconomic growth.
-Furthermore, aggregative investment no longer predicts equity returns after controlling for ex-post forecast errors in: (1) long-term corporate earnings, and (2) macroeconomic growth indicators.
-We conclude aggregate investment is influenced by, and mirrors, market-wide sentiment.
+Using bottom-up information gleaned from corporate financial statements, we examine the relation between aggregate investment, future equity returns, and investor sentiment.
+Consistent with the business cycle literature, corporate investments peak during periods of positive sentiment (measured multiple ways), yet these periods are followed by lower equity returns (particularly for “growth” stocks).
+This pattern exists in most developed countries, and survives controls for discount rates, equity flows, valuation multiples, operating accruals, and other investor sentiment measures.
+Higher aggregate investments also precede greater earnings disappointments, lower short-window earnings announcement returns, and lower macroeconomic growth.
+We conclude aggregate corporate investment is an alternative, and possibly sharper, measure of market-wide investor sentiment.

 Number of Pages in PDF File: 52